8 simple ways to avoid holiday weight gain

 Lying awake all night worrying about your holiday to-do list won’t actually help you get stuff done.
 What you need is sleep!
 People who skimp on sleep may experience increases in the hormone ghrelin (associated with hunger) and decreases in the hormone leptin (which triggers feelings of fullness), affecting food choices the following day.
 That may explain why high quality sleep is correlated with better weight maintenance, according to a 2017 literature review in the Journal Sleep Medicine Clinics.

 Feel like your brain clicks into overdrive at night?
 A bedtime mindfulness exercise may help you drift off by refocusing your attention on the present moment, according to a 2015 Sleep Medicine Reviews analysis.
-To practice, take 10 deep breaths—inhaling for a count of five and exhaling for a count of five—or try a guided meditation from Headspace (free on the WW app) when you hit the hay.
+To practice, take 10 deep breaths—inhaling for a count of five and exhaling for a count of five—or try a guided meditation when you hit the hay.